- I Need to…

 Total Investment Portfolio

-The county’s total holdings at the end of May had a market value of $308.5-million, a decrease of $14.5-million from April.
-The decrease was the result of our office taking proceeds from maturing investments to cover the county’s payroll and vendor obligations.
+The county’s total holdings at the end of May had aof $308.5-million, a decrease of $14.5-million from April.
+The decrease was the result of our office taking proceeds from maturing investments to cover the county’s and vendor obligations.

 Corporate Class C Fund